Ancient medicine led to breakthroughs that evolved into modern-day medicine.

-After treating the patient, the doctor would take them to a temple to sleep.
-The daughters of Asclepius, Hygeia and Panacea, would arrive in their dreams with two holy snakes to cure the patients.
+After treating the patient, the doctor took them to a temple to sleep.
+The daughters of Asclepius, Hygeia and Panacea, arrived in the patient’s dream with two holy snakes to cure them.

 Doctors dealt with wounds made by swords, javelins, arrows, and sling projectiles.
-They knew the importance of removing foreign objects (e.g. arrowheads) and cleaning the wound.
+They knew the importance of removing foreign objects, like arrowheads, and cleaning the wound.